danielbuhr/REMM_SWATplus_SensitivityAnalysis/README.md

 # REMM

-This folder contains files for setup and post-processing of REMM simulations, which can be run from the command window.
+This folder contains code and data for setup and post-processing of REMM simulations, which can be run from the command window.

 # SWATplus

-This folder contains files for setup, simulation, and post-processing of SWATplus simulations.
+This folder contains code and data for setup, simulation, and post-processing of SWATplus simulations.

 # Sensitivity Analysis